 3. Improve land productivity and soil fertility: Due to the reduction in soil erosion and having high water holding capacity, terrace farming improves soil fertility and land productivity

 Example: In rice terraces, Irrigation is designed not only for supplying water to paddy crops but has various other purposes as well.
 In addition to the protection of terraced paddy fields, the unique practice of year-round irrigation plays many essential roles, including storing water, maintaining favorable soil conditions for rice growth and providing a habitat for various edible aquatic animals.

 4. Ensure food security and crop yield: water scarcity and soil erosion are the problems for the mountain.
 Terrace farming ensures food security and increases crop yield by water and soil conservation.
 Thus it reduces soil erosion.
 In terrace farming, the interaction between water and fertilizer increase results in high yield.

 5. Enhances biodiversity and helps in ecosystem restoration and enhances biodiversity: Practice of Terrace farming in mountains or another region where standard cultivation not possible plays an additional measure that benefits ecosystem restoration and enhancing biodiversity.

 6. Enriches recreational options by creating aesthetic landscapes: Many terraces practices in the world classified as “cultural landscape” heritages (UNESCO, 2008).
 Cultural landscapes, defined as “distinctive geographical areas or unique properties that represent the combined work of nature and man” by the World Heritage Committee.

 A) Improper management of terraces: As population increases, human-made houses in between terraces which harm terrace farming activities.

-C) Terrace abandonment: As industrialization and urbanization increases, young generation of mountain and hilly regions attract towards cities.
+C) Terrace abandonment: As industrialization and urbanization increase, the young generation of mountain and hilly regions attract to cities.
 This results in terrace abandonment.